aWilson3/GettingAndCleaningDataProject/README.md

+## The below assignment instructions were provided by instructors of the Data Science specialization on Coursera.org
+***
 # GettingAndCleaningDataProject

 This goal of this project was to transform a given dataset into a specific format.
 The data used for the assignment was gathered from the accelerometers of the Samsung Galaxy S smartphone.
 The data was obtained from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.